Constantinople – 431 AD

-Pulling the hood of her woolen cloak over her head to shield the cold wind from the northern sea, she followed close behind her nephew, his wife and two children as they walked along the cobble-stoned walkway.
+Pulling her woolen cloak over her head to shield the cold wind from the northern sea, she followed close behind her nephew Andre, his wife and two children as they walked along the cobble-stoned walkway.

 Bishop Leo’s sermon had highlighted the security everyone seeks, especially in recent days after an attack on the western front of the empire.
 She herself had escaped the women’s monastery in Hippo while her Bishop Augustine lay dying.
 Her nephew had pleaded with her to leave, finally convincing her.
-In her estimation, she was just an old woman.
-Why not rescue someone younger?
+By her own estimation, she was just an old woman–why not rescue someone younger?

-Rosemary thought Bishop Leo’s Easter sermon clever.
-To compare the secure city walls of Constantinople with the secure arms of Jesus, knowing that contemplating both the physical and spiritual protection would bring comfort to his congregation.
+Now as Rosemary walked with her nephew and his family after church, she thought of Bishop Leo’s Easter sermon.
+Clever of him to compare the secure city walls of Constantinople with the secure arms of Jesus, knowing that contemplating both the physical and spiritual protection would bring comfort to his congregation.
 The church had been crowded that morning, most of whom had been born and raised in Constantinople.
 But a small group, including Rosemary, had escaped from Hippo last August, just before it had surrendered to the Vandals.
-Upon seeing these refugees coming from North Africa, the locals had begun to ponder, Could it happen here…to us…even within our secure walls?
+When seeing these refugees coming from North Africa, the locals had begun to ponder, Could it happen here…to us…even within our secure walls?

 Originally, Rosemary had been born and raised in Rome, to a family of aristocrats.
 Her marriage had been arranged by her parents, but by the age of twenty she became a widow.
 Her husband had been killed in one of the many battles of the Roman Empire to defend encroachment to the land of their conquest.

-To Rosemary, the sequence of life events happened so quickly, so naturally.
-From the frolic of a young single woman, to married and settled, to widowed and forlorn, to enlightened Christian with purpose.
-She hardly had time to contemplate if she was really working out God’s intended purpose?
-After six months of working in the monastery she became restless.
-But not for any particular reason.
-Rosemary had peace and contentment as a child of God.
-Grateful for the privilege of studying the scriptures and serving Messiah Jesus, a privilege not many women were afforded.
-But, yet something had seemed missing.
-She had determined to seek and find it.
-That had been what elder Jerome had advised.
+To Rosemary, the sequence of life events happened so quickly–from the frolic of a young single woman, to married and settled, to widowed and forlorn, to enlightened Christian with purpose.
+She hardly had time to contemplate if she was working out God’s intended purpose?
+And after six months of working in the monastery she became restless, yet unaware of any particular reason.
+Rosemary had peace and contentment as a child of God–grateful for the privilege of studying the scriptures and serving Messiah Jesus, a privilege not many women were afforded.
+Yet something had seemed missing and she had determined to seek and find it.
+That had been elder Jerome’s advice.
 He had given her a scripture from the teaching of Apostle Matthew, ask and it will be given to you; seek and you will find; knock and the door will be opened to you…

 Rosemary had wondered if the restlessness came from living an affluent life in her parent’s home even though she served at the monastery.
-Many years passed by while she waited on God.
-She would discover that she was right where she needed to be for the next adventure God had planned for her.
+Many years passed while she waited on God, as she grew in knowledge and grace–preparing for the next adventure God had planned for her.

 In 410 AD while Rome was being plundered by the Visigoths, Rosemary and her family escaped to Constantinople.
 Papa and mama slowly rebuilt their estate, while papa worked as a minister to the governor of Constantinople.
 His responsibility was to oversee the procurement of grain from the provinces of North Africa.
 On one occasion he had invited Rosemary and her mother to go along with him on his annual trip to Carthage and Hippo.
-She remembered the excitement of going and the tearful goodbyes when she had decided to stay behind in Hippo.
-She had attended the Christian church service while there in Hippo.
-And had loved the small community, the people of the church and Bishop Augustine’s teaching.
+She remembered the excitement of going and then later the tearful goodbyes when she had decided to stay behind in Hippo.
+She had attended the Christian church service while there in Hippo and loved the small community, loved the people of the church and Bishop Augustine’s teaching.

 Soon she began serving in the small women’s monastery in Hippo, teaching the orphans there.
-Finally, she had found the something missing.
-Children.
-She loved taking care of the children.
-Teaching them to read and write.
-And most important, teaching them to love Jesus.
+Finally, she had discovered the reason for her restlessness when younger.
+Now that she was older, finally, she found the something missing in her life–children.
+She loved taking care of the children–teaching them to read and write–and most important, teaching them to love Jesus.

 Hippo was home for Rosemary from age fifty-three to age seventy.
 Until the siege.
 Her nephew Andre, who had taken over papa’s ministerial responsibilities to the governor, had been to Carthage on business.
-In the midst of the chaos he had sailed over to Hippo to rescue his Aunt Rosemary.
-And so she had traveled back home with him to Constantinople.
+In the midst of the chaos he sailed over to Hippo to rescue her and then she traveled back home with him to Constantinople.

-Rosemary began to walk faster to keep up pace with Andre and his family.
-One of the teenagers, Fredrick, had turned around to check on her.
-Grinning, he quickly ran around and behind Rosemary, then back to the other side of his sister, pulling her hair while she looked the other way he had just gone.
-He laughed while his sister, Anna fussed at him.
+Rosemary’s reminiscing faded away as she became aware of lagging behind Andre and his family.
+As she began walking at a faster pace, one of the teenagers, Fredrick, had turned around to check on her.
+Grinning, he quickly ran around behind Rosemary, then back to the other side of his sister, Anna, pulling her hair while Anna looked the other way Fredrick had just gone.
+He laughed while Anna fussed at him.
 Rosemary smiled, amused at his playful energy.

-They were all filled with energetic joy overflowing from celebrating Christ’s resurrection.
-Even though they had been up all night with a candlelight vigil at the church the night before.
+Actually, everyone was energized from celebrating Christ’s resurrection, even though they had been up all night with a candlelight vigil at the church.
 It had been glorious.
-Rosemary imagined God looking on them from above.
-Smiling.
-Each one in the congregation, two hundred or more, carrying candles, glowing in the dark as they walked around the perimeter of the church three times.
-Three times for Jesus – to commemorate his crucifixion and resurrection on the third day.
-They had fasted and prayed from Good Friday until Resurrection morning.
-Somberly remembering the suffering of our Lord Jesus.
-Passionately praying the Lord’s Prayer.
+Rosemary imagined God smiling, looking on them from above as each one in the congregation, more than two hundred, carrying candles and glowing in the dark as they walked around the perimeter of the church three times.
+Three times for Jesus, commemorating his crucifixion and resurrection on the third day.
+They had fasted and prayed from Good Friday until Resurrection morning–somberly remembering the suffering of our Lord Jesus–passionately praying the Lord’s Prayer.